How I work

 What comes out

-• xAPI statement schema and LRS pipeline (SCORM Cloud or client LRS)
+• xAPI schema and LRS pipeline

-• Dashboards for L&D + business partners
+• Dashboards for L&D and business partners

 • 30/60/90-day review of behavior-change data

-"Kirkpatrick 4 is where the story lives.
-If you can't connect the training to a business outcome, the next project will be a harder sell."
+"If you can't connect the training to a business outcome, the next project is a harder sell."

 Heuristic